 Reasons Why Wagner Cast Iron Is Top-Notch Cast Iron

-Do you want a cast to a lightweight skillet or Dutch oven because you find modern cast iron too heavy?
-You’re in luck because Wanger iron cookware is a lot more manageable to lift and use than today’s iron cookware.
-The lighter weight comes in handy if you want a larger skillet or a family-sized Dutch oven.
+Do you want a cast to a lightweight skillet or Dutch oven, but modern cast iron is so heavy?
+You’re lucky because Wanger iron cookware is much more manageable to lift and use than today’s iron cookware.
+The lighter weight is handy for a larger skillet or a family-sized Dutch oven.

 The lighter weight is not due to any unique iron used in Wagner ironware.
-But due to the cookware being thinner than modern cast iron.
-Lighter, vintage iron cookware is ideal for the older cooks and those wanting to change from thin steel pans to cast iron.
+Instead, it is due to the cookware being thinner than modern cast iron.
+Lighter, vintage iron cookware is ideal for older cooks and those wanting to change from thin steel pans to cast iron.

 Thinner Cast Iron On Wagner Cookware Can Warp

 I am a proponent of vintage Wager Ware.
 And I think Wagner makes excellent iron cookware.
 But the thinner bases on the cookware can warp easily.
-And recommend pre-heating a Wagner pan at a lower temperature first to prevent warping.
+I recommend pre-heating a Wagner pan at a lower temperature to prevent warping.

 Smooth Cooking Surfaces